defold/doc/docs/en/manuals/web-monetization.md

 ### Payment Pointers

 The wallet provider will assign a payment pointer to the wallet.
-The payment pointer is a public address for a wallet that can be share with anyone that wants to make a payment to the owner of the wallet.
+The payment pointer is a public address for a wallet that can be shared with anyone that wants to make a payment to the owner of the wallet.
 Learn more at [paymentpointers.org](https://paymentpointers.org/).
 The format of a payment pointer is similar to a URL, but starts with a $:

 ```
 $ilp.uphold.com/QkG86UgXzKq8